Most voters will tell you they’re turned off by negative campaign mailers and ads.

 The Rules for Negative Campaigning

 We all have varying definitions of what “going negative” means.
-As a candidate your definition shouldn’t be about throwing mud or going on the war path.
+As a candidate your definition should not be about throwing mud or going on the war path.

 Once upon a time you might’ve been able to rely on your local newspaper to do that for you.
-Those days are over and candidates are on their own now.
+Those days are over.
+Candidates are on their own now.

 If you want the voters to know your opponent whose running as a successful business owner declared bankruptcy twice before, it’s up to you to tell them.